Comparison · 7 min read

 What's the main difference between ChannelOS and Kitcast?

 Kitcast is a mature, hardware-flexible signage platform aimed at mid-market and enterprise teams, with an installed player app on most TV devices and Canva-powered AI that generates one image, video or block of copy at a time.
-ChannelOS runs as a web page on the TV with no app to install, and its AI drafts a complete multi-slide show from one plain-language description.
+ChannelOS runs as a web page on the TV, and its AI drafts a complete multi-slide show from one plain-language description.

 Do I need a media player or device for Kitcast?